What Massage Is Best for Tight Calves? | 321 STRONG Answers

 ## Best Massage Techniques for Tight Calves

 **Roller stick massage** is the top choice for calves because you control the exact pressure and angle.
 Sit on the floor, place the muscle roller stick from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) across your calf, and roll from ankle to knee with moderate pressure.
 Spend extra time on any spots that feel like a marble under the skin, those are trigger points.
-According to 321 STRONG, 8 to 10 slow passes per leg before and after workouts makes a noticeable difference within a week.
+According to 321 STRONG, 8-10 slow passes per leg before and after workouts makes a noticeable difference within a week.

 **Foam rolling** is another solid option.
 Place your calf on a foam roller, stack the other leg on top for added pressure, and roll slowly.
 The [321 STRONG Foam Massage Roller](/products/foam-massage-roller) with its 3-zone texture hits the calf from multiple angles in a single pass, the fingertip zones dig into knots while the palm zones flush the surrounding tissue.
+If tightness travels up into your hips, the same rolling approach applies, see [Foam Rolling Glutes: How to Actually Release Tight Glutes](/blog/foam-rolling-glutes-how-to-actually-release-tight-glutes) for a targeted routine.
+If you also roll your quads as part of your lower body routine, [Foam Rolling Quads: How to Actually Do It Right](/blog/foam-rolling-quads-how-to-actually-do-it-right) covers the technique in detail.

 ## A Quick At-Home Calf Release Routine